LucidtechAI/las-docs/introduction/predictions.md

     }
 ```

-By delivering `confidence` with every prediction the user can make decisions on whether to use or discard the result
+By specifying a `confidence` with every prediction, you can make decisions on whether to use or discard the results
 depending on the accuracy required for a specific case.

-In the example above the confidence reveals that the `due_date` is likely to be wrong,
+In the example above, the confidence reveals that the `due_date` is likely to be wrong,
 while the `bank_account` is very likely to be correct.

-*Predictions* can also be listed, which can be useful for making statistics or inspecting the performance of the model.
+*Predictions* can also be listed, which can be useful for making statistics or inspecting the performance of the model:
 ```commandline
 >>las predictions list
 {